Our cemetery guidelines ensure peace and respect for all.

 4. No interments, inurnments, or entombments will take place without a completed and signed burial authorization order.

 5. A 24 hour minimum notice must be given before interments, inurnments, or entombments take place.
-A one week notice is required for disinterment.
+A two week notice is required for disinterment requests.

 6. WMP will not be responsible for any errors that occur from instructions placed by phone and will not be held liable for any error occurring from the lack of proper instructions as to the size of the casket or a vault provided by an outside vendor.
 The cemetery reserves the right to charge an equitable fee whenever additional labor costs result from such errors.